Learn about 10 easy to grow cut flower garden perennials you can use to create beautiful arrangements in your home.

 Rose Campion

 Another long bloomer is Lychnis coronaria, commonly known as Rose Campion.
 I particularly love this one because of its pretty gray foliage that works well as a filler in flower arrangements.
-This easy cut flower garden perennial readily self-seeds giving you more in the garden.
+This easy perennial cut flower readily self-seeds giving you more in the garden.
 Don't worry, they are easy to pull up if a volunteer shows up in an unwanted space.

 Bee Balm

 The scientific name for this flower is Monarda.
 The image above is a variety called 'Blue Stocking.'
 The common name is bee balm because the bees love it.
 This plant comes in a variety of colors and sizes and grows quickly by sending out runners just under the ground.
-Another name for this pretty perennial is bergamot because the leaves smell like bergamot citrus fruit.
+Another name for this pretty perennial is bergamot because the leaves smell like the bergamot citrus fruit.
 The American Indians used this fragrant plant to make tea.
 It actually smells a lot like Earl Grey tea.

 Anemone September Charm